Location: Flushcombe Rd Blacktown

 Screens: One, later two

 Operator: Great Western/Consolidated

 Closed: Now Open

-Blacktown is one of only two suburban drive-ins operating in Sydney.
+Blacktown is the only suburban drive-ins operating in Sydney.
 With its large snack bar and lush garden surrounds it became a favorite for patrons and became one of the best trading drive-ins in Sydney.
-It was the first of the Consolidated circuit to add a second screen in 1984 and this enabled it to offer quality "A" double features like "Indiana Jones and the Temple of Doom" plus "Wargames".
+It was the first of the Consolidated circuit to add a second screen in 1984 and this enabled it to offer quality “A” double features like “Indiana Jones and the Temple of Doom” plus “Wargames”.

 It is of interest to note that the Consolidated drive-in circuit changed from Hoyts to Greater Union control after being owned by a joint venture company owned by both.
 The competition of Village and Hoyts in Victoria ultimately led to more drive-ins built as each tried to outdo one another.
-Other than a few independants and MGM at Chullora, Consolidated had Sydney all to itself.
-Most of the competition ultimatly passed to Consolidated control in later years.
+Other than a few independents and MGM at Chullora, Consolidated had Sydney all to itself.
+Most of the competition ultimately passed to Consolidated control in later years.